chetansb77/Diamond-Price-Predictor/README.md

 # Diamond-Price-Predictor
 A Linear Regression model that predicts the price of the diamond.</br>
-The model is train on a dataset containing the attributes of almost 54,000 diamonds.
+The model is trained on a dataset containing the attributes of almost 54,000 diamonds.

 ### List of features
 * price: price in US dollars (\$326--\$18,823)